InfernoIntercative/Vortox/README.md

 ## Features ✨

-- **Real 3D Rendering**: Full support for 3D graphics using OpenGL. 🌐
+- **Real 3D Rendering**: Full support for 3D graphics using OpenGL. 🌐 (i am working to add Vulkan as an option too =D)
 - **Performance**: Focused on optimization and efficient resource usage. ⚡
 - **Extensibility**: The engine is designed to be easily extensible, allowing you to add new features as needed. 🔧